How Much Freedom Does An Effectiveness Metric Really Have?: A New Perspective -- IPSO

 The two systems depicted in Figures~\ref{fig-topics301to325} and~\ref{fig-topics301to700} are in fact the best {\Robust} run and the $25$\,th percentile run according to ${\Prec}@10$ -- which, as a pair, correspond to points 1/4 of the way up the triangle's left edge in each pane of Figure~\ref{fig-heat}.
 Direct metric-based comparisons of these two runs can also be carried out, of course.
 For example, ${\Prec}@10$ yields $p=0.017$ using a two-tailed Student $t$ test, and $\NDCG$ gives $p=0.027$.
 On the other hand, $\AP$, $\RBP(0.5)$, and $\RBP(0.8)$ all result in $p\geq0.05$.
 This kind of variability is inevitable when statistical tests are employed to gauge significance, and the reassurance, or ``hedge'' as it was described above, is provided by noting that all six metrics assess the first run as being better than the second.
 Such differences in system performance can exist without a statistical test passing some selected -- but also arbitrary -- threshold.
-The critical point that we seek to make in this work is that the {\IPSO}-based Sign test has the capacity to embrace all of those metric-specific outcomes, and render them unnecessary.
+The critical point that we seek to make in this work is that the {\IPSO}-based Sign test has the capacity to encompass all of those metric-specific outcomes and provide overall guidance as to the likely ordering of the two systems.

 The results we have presented thus answer {\bf{RQ3}}: {\IPSO}-derived system-vs-system relationships generally agree with those of conventional effectiveness metrics under commonly applied statistical tests.